gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/openocd/install.md

 For other probes follow the manufacturer instructions.

-Note 1: All Windows tests were performed on Windows 7.
-If, for any reasons, you still use the venerable Windows XP, some differences may be observed in the USB subsystem; to stay on the safe side, try to always use original manufacturer drivers.
+Note 1: All Windows tests were performed on Windows 10.
+If, for any reasons, you still use older versions, especially the venerable Windows XP, some differences may be observed in the USB subsystem; to stay on the safe side, try to always use original manufacturer drivers.

 Note 2: OpenOCD v0.7.0 does not work with the current J-Link drivers, so on Windows it is not possible to use OpenOCD with J-Link; use the SEGGER supplied software instead.